texfaq/texfaq.github.io/FAQ-newlang.md

 LaTeX-related formats will ordinarily be enough; however, the author always generates the lot, regardless).

-- teTeXIt's possible to do the whole operation in one go, by using the `texconfig` command:
+- teTeX It's possible to do the whole operation in one go, by using the `texconfig` command:
 ```latex
 texconfig hyphen latex